blimmer/cdk-github-oidc/README.md

 }
 ```

-If you want to use an existing provider, you can import it using the `GithubActionsIdentityProvider.fromAccount()`
+Or, if another stack created the provider, you can import it using the `GithubActionsIdentityProvider.fromAccount()`
 method.

 ```ts